coinsquare/solidity-starter/README.md

 # solidity-starter

-Starter codes for solidity smart contracts project with truffle, ethlint and solidity-prettier.
+Starter codes for solidity smart contracts project with truffle, ganache-cli, solhint and solidity-prettier.